 The Big Lie

-- Duncan signed letters to Attorney General Bill Barr on Nov.
+- On Nov.
 6 and Dec.
-1, 2020 urging the Justice Department to investigate irregularities and accusations of fraud in the 2020 presidential election.
+1, 2020, Duncan signed letters from fellow House Republicans to Attorney General Bill Barr urging the Justice Department to investigate irregularities and accusations of fraud in the 2020 presidential election.

 - On Dec.
 10, 2020, Duncan signed an amicus brief in a lawsuit filed by the state of Texas urging the U.S. Supreme Court to overturn the results of the presidential election in four swing states: Georgia, Michigan, Pennsylvania, and Wisconsin.